 India vs Australia – Simply ‘Kohli-fied’

-Virat Kohli, has been the go-to man for India in their T20 World Cup campaign winning crucial games for the team.
+Virat Kohli has been the go-to man for India in their T20 World Cup campaign winning crucial games for the team.
 He was again the man in focus ahead of India – Australia clash in Mohali.
-Given how he has tormented Aussies before, there was a lot of twitter banter, expectations and hopes riding on Kohli.
+Given how he has tormented Aussies before, there was a lot of twitter banter, expectations, and hopes to ride on Kohli.

 Aaron Finch sweeps hard against a spinner.
 Aussie openers raced away to 60/0 under 6 overs.
 India’s pacemen and spinners couldn’t control the initial onslaught by the well-set batsmen.
 It looked like 220 + was on cards at the run rate which they were going at.

 India celebrates the wicket of Usman Khawaja, the dangerous opener was gone when Nehra produced a beauty which shaped away from his off stump catching a thick edge caught by Dhoni.
 Breakthrough for India and now they seriously had to pull back Australia.

 We know how dangerous David Warner can be!
 He alone can destroy a bowling attack on his day.
 Luckily, Ashwin got him early with a ball which spun away from the left-hander beating his bat and Dhoni doing the rest behind stumps.
 Pheww… two quick wickets.

 India started to pull things back with controlled bowling and fielding against the Aussies.
 As the ball got older and the field spread, the Aussies found it difficult to keep pushing the run rate high.